-With most licensing, unless you are selling your art outright for a one-time pay out, you should retain the rights to your art.
+With most licensing, unless you are selling your art outright for a one-time pay out ( I don’t recommend this personally, but that’s my opinion), you should always retain the rights to your art.
 Normally the contract is for a certain period of time (1-5 years) and then your artwork should be returned to you after that time is up.
 Also, some places require exclusivity for a certain design, so you will also need to decide if that’s important to you or not.
 And, if you are particular about what your art is put on, you’ll want to have approval for items before they go to production.

 Do I need an agent?

 Not necessarily.
-My first contracts were negotiated with a lawyer, but I think it would have been easier with an agent.
-You can do it, but if you want an agent,the most important thing is that you have a solid body of work to show as you approach agencies.
+My first contracts were negotiated with a lawyer, but I think it would have been easier with an agent I would have made better deals.
+You can do it, but if you want an agent, the most important thing is that you have a solid body of work to show as you approach agencies.
 But remember, they can take up to half of what you make.
-The biggest thing is to get that work, and then just start e-mailing.
-And FYI.
+FYI.
 You are probably going to get rejected… a lot.
 I did.
 A LOT.
 To the point where I should probably be embarrassed about it.
 To where I felt like, “What the h#ll was I doing?
 No one wants me, I have no talent.” amount rejections.
 But, I kept sending out one more e-mail, and one more, and one more.
 And then I got my first yes.
 And then I tried again. and got rejected again a lot more, and then I got another yes.